 Look closely…something in this picture is just an illusion.
 Those are not actually logs stacked neatly in our fireplace.
 Could you tell?
 In preparation for the holidays, I wanted to give our formal living room fireplace a much needed facelift.

 A sad looking broken gas fixture has been taking up residence and bringing a bad vibe to the whole room.
 I saw this genius faux log stack on Pepper Design and got the bug to try it on our fireplace.
+Sure, I would have loved a gas fireplace, but it’s not a priority for us right now.
+If you’re on the hunt for one, check out a wholesale gas fireplace here.

 Here is the progression of our poor, pitiful fireplace: